-FHP spokesperson Sgt.
-Kim Montes says 38-year old Marlon Robert Brown “failed to stop” for a Volusia County deputy who attempted to pull him over for a seat belt violation on Green Avenue at Parsons Avenue at 12:36 Monday morning.
+FHP spokesperson, Sgt.
+Kim Montes, says 38-year old Marlon Robert Brown “failed to stop” for a Volusia County deputy who attempted to pull him over for a seat belt violation on Green Avenue at Parsons Avenue at 12:36 Monday morning.
 The Volusia County deputy then backed off and radioed dispatch to alert officers in DeLand that the driver was in their area.

 Marlon Brown fled from his car on foot after DeLand Police Officers attempted to pull him over.
 As officers were pursuing Brown, he slipped and fell in front of the officer’s patrol car, causing the officer to run over him.

-Brown led two separate agencies and multiple officers on a chase, however, it was Officer James Harris that went around other officers; running Brown over with his patrol car.
+Brown led two separate agencies and multiple officers on a chase, but it was Officer James Harris that went around other officers; running Brown over with his patrol car.
 Officer Harris was fired for violating department policy involving a pursuit, according to officials.

-The family of Marlon Brown has hired Benjamin Crump, the no-name attorney that recently made a name for himself during the Trayvon Martin case.
+The family of Marlon Brown hired Benjamin Crump, the no-name attorney that recently made a name for himself during the Trayvon Martin case.

 Benjamin Crump says the officer should have been charged with vehicular homicide.
-A grand Jury refused to press charges against Officer James Harris earlier this month, citing the video did not show cause for charges to be filed, because the video clearly shows Marlon Brown falling in front of the vehicle.
+A grand Jury refused to press charges against Officer James Harris earlier this month, citing the video did not show cause for charges to be filed, because the video clearly showed Marlon Brown falling in front of the vehicle.

 Crump said during a press conference, “Marlon Brown was executed in a vegetable garden.”